10. NATO Form 302

 • That designated customs office shall retain one copy and shall return the second copy to the customs office responsible for customs formalities and controls pertaining to the NATO forces which dispatch the goods or on whose behalf the goods are being dispatched.

 The NATO authority at departure will forward batches of blank forms to the CCTO.
-Batches should be no larger than is sufficient to cover 3 months’ movements.
+Batches should be no larger than is sufficient to cover movements that will be made in the forthcoming 3 month period.

-• stamp the blank forms in the appropriate box in the first row of the ‘Part Reserved For Customs’ table on the rear of the form, using the round CTC Transit authenticating stamp
+• stamp the blank forms in the appropriate box in the first row of the ‘Part Reserved for Customs’ table on the rear of the form, with the HMRC authenticating stamp

-• date and number the forms in the appropriate box in the first row of the ‘Part Reserved For Customs’ table on the rear of the form using the CTC Transit numbering stamp
+• date and number the forms in the appropriate box in the first row of the ‘Part Reserved for Customs’ table on the rear of the form using the HMRC numbering stamp

 • maintain a record of the forms issued to each NATO unit including the quantity of documents issued and both the customs CTC Transit number and the corresponding pre-printed serial number of each form